How do businesses change their prices at different levels of output, and how does thislead to an upward-sloping aggregate supply curve

 Similar Questions

-Explain why in the AS-AD model presented in lectures the short-run aggregate supply (SAS) curve slopes upward
+Explain why the supply curve slopes upward.